SFTtech/abrechnung/docs/usage/installation.rst

 .. _abrechnung-installation-debian:

-Debian Buster, Bullseye, Bookworm and Sid
+Debian Bullseye, Bookworm, Trixie and Sid
 -----------------------------------------
 This is the recommended installation method as it also installs the prebuilt abrechnung web app.